Bonsai Mary

 With its dark green leaves that can grow up to three feet long and spiky stems decorated with velvety red flowers, this plant appears to be nothing less than a work of art.
 The name “Raven’s Anthurium” is derived from its discoverer, Dr. Tom Croat, who named it after his granddaughter Raven.

 The scientific name of this plant is Anthurium ravenii Croat & Bunting – highlighting how it was discovered by Dr.Tom Croat and named after his granddaughter Raven Bunting.
-Now that we know what makes up this beautiful species let’s talk about some care tips for growing your very own Anthurium Ravenii indoors or outdoors.

-First and foremost, it’s important to note that these plants are not exactly beginner-friendly and require some level of expertise to thrive successfully.
 To provide optimal care for your Anthurium Ravenii in terms of light exposure- bright indirect light works best for these plants; direct sunlight can scorch their leaves – so keep them near east-facing windows with a sheer curtain or placed in a well-lit room indoors.

 Care Tips: Avoid placing them near south-facing windows or under artificial light sources emitting heat like incandescent bulbs which may damage their foliage.
 Understanding the genus species allows you to have an appreciation for why these plants are so unique and why they require specific care.